ow3org/cardano-stake-pool-aws/README.md

 systeminfo # displays info about your node update # alpha: automatically update the node

 ## if you want to delete the AWS resources.
-Please beware, this will delete your stake pool
+Please beware, this will delete your stake pool resources
 npm run cleanup # cleans all environments npm run cleanup:guild npm run cleanup:testnet